-She laid a hand atop her heart, dipping her head and initiating Serious Mode, a tactic she’d learned from her mom.
+Holly laid a hand atop her heart, dipping her head and initiating Serious Mode, a tactic she’d learned from her mother.
 This is really important, so look super interested and nod vigorously once I’m finished.

 Marissa reached out and squeezed her shoulder.
 “We’ll take care of her, Holls.”

 “Come on guys.”
 Holly flexed her throat, causing her voice to crack.
 “Group hug!”
 The hive of cheerleaders pressed inward.